sonicFanTech/RBGI-Paint.NET-FileType/README.md

 Made for the `.RBGI` Render Background Image format used by sonicFanTech projects such as MozAluz RBGI Tools and Source BSP Explorer.

-paint.NET is created and maintained by its own developers.
-This project is only a third-party plug-in.
+Paint.NET is created and maintained by its own developers.
+This repository is an unofficial third-party plug-in project.

 ---

 ## License

-Custom LICENSE
+This project uses the custom **RBGI Paint.NET FileType Plug-in Source-Available License**.

+See [`LICENSE`](LICENSE) for the complete terms.

+This project is **not** distributed under the MIT License.

 ---

 ## Version history

+### v1.1.0 Preview — Paint.NET 5.2 Preview

+- Migrated to Paint.NET 5.2's new FileType plug-in system.
+- Updated the project to target `.NET 10` / `net10.0-windows`.
+- Added a Save Options window.
+- Added selectable RBGI image modes.
+- Added editable image-name, author, description, and content-version metadata.
+- Moved embedded PNG handling through Paint.NET's built-in PNG FileType pipeline.
+- Removed the older `System.Drawing` PNG workflow from the Paint.NET 5.2-preview source.
+- Added stronger RBGI-container validation.
+- Added an installer for classic Paint.NET installations.
+- Retained legacy renamed-PNG `.rbgi` support.
+- Confirmed working with Paint.NET 5.2 Alpha build `5.200.9650.36619`.

-### v1.0.0-beta / v1.0.1 test build
+### v1.0.0-beta / v1.0.1 test build — Paint.NET 5.1.12

-- First working public/test build.
+- First public beta and test builds.
-- Adds `.RBGI` open support.
+- Added `.RBGI` open support.
-- Adds `.RBGI` save support.
+- Added `.RBGI` save support.
-- Supports RBGI v1 header + metadata + embedded PNG.
+- Supported RBGI v1 headers, metadata JSON, and embedded PNG data.
-- Supports legacy renamed-PNG `.RBGI` files.
+- Supported legacy renamed-PNG `.RBGI` files.
-- Confirmed working in paint.NET 5.1.12.
+- Confirmed working in Paint.NET 5.1.12.

+---

+## Roadmap

+Planned or possible future updates:

+- Preserve original custom metadata automatically when opening and saving `.rbgi` files.
+- Finalize the plug-in after the stable release of Paint.NET 5.2.
+- Test and improve Microsoft Store installation support.
+- Add more sample `.rbgi` files.
+- Add automated build and release workflows.
+- Add a changelog.
+- Add more documentation for the `.RBGI` format.